andijcr/andijcr.github.io/content/posts/reducing_variadic_template_code_bloat_with_type_erasure.md

 In general, this code bloat is a genuine concern and can be painful in contexts where binary size is important.

-### The Solution: Type Erasure for Efficient Codegen
+### A Solution: Type Erasure for Efficient Codegen

 We can do better.
 We can use type erasure to reduce code generation (codegen), similar to how `printf` operates internally, while retaining the ergonomics and features of a variadic interface.